2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of God

 This is the Spirit of God from the beginning, mentioned in Genesis 1:2 brooding above the waters.
 This is also the Spirit of the creator, and was at that point located outside of man.
-This Spirit was "not yet" (John 7:39).
-However, this one is now in us as the Spirit of Christ.
+This Spirit was at one point in time "not yet" consummated (John 7:39).
+However, this one is now in us as the Spirit of Christ, as Paul uses the two interchangeably in Romans 8:9.

 ### Spirit of Jehovah

 The Spirit of Jehovah in the Old Testament is Gods reaching and caring for His people (Judg.
 3:10; 6:34).
 The title *Jehovah* means "He who is who He is" i.e. the eternal "I Am."
 God appearing to Moses as "I Am who I Am" is to indicate that if Moses had a need for anything, God would supply.
 He is everything and takes care of man's every need.

+### Another Comforter

+The Spirit is called "another Comforter" in John 14:16 (or "another advocate."
+The Greek is *paracletos* which literally means paraclete).
+The Lord Jesus is the first comforter, and the Spirit is "another" one who takes care of all of our needs.

 ### Spirit of Christ